bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

 +  function claimRewards(address to, uint256 amount) external;
 +
 +  /**
-+   * @dev Calculates the how is gonna be a new cooldown timestamp depending on the sender/receiver situation
-+   *  - If the timestamp of the sender is "better" or the timestamp of the recipient is 0, we take the one of the recipient
-+   *  - Weighted average of from/to cooldown timestamps if:
-+   *    # The sender doesn't have the cooldown activated (timestamp 0).
-+   *    # The sender timestamp is expired
-+   *    # The sender has a "worse" timestamp
-+   *  - If the receiver's cooldown timestamp expired (too old), the next is 0
-+   * @param fromCooldownTimestamp Cooldown timestamp of the sender
-+   * @param amountToReceive Amount
-+   * @param toAddress Address of the recipient
-+   * @param toBalance Current balance of the receiver
-+   * @return The new cooldown timestamp
-+   */
-+  function getNextCooldownTimestamp(
-+    uint256 fromCooldownTimestamp,
-+    uint256 amountToReceive,
-+    address toAddress,
-+    uint256 toBalance
-+  ) external view returns (uint256);
-+
-+  /**
 +   * @dev Return the total rewards pending to claim by an staker
 +   * @param staker The staker address
 +   * @return The rewards